 - Modules do not require multiple parsing at build time as they are compiled only once to generate the BMI, which is then used for importations in constant time, that is the time of a name lookup, regardless of the size of the module.
 This may (in theory) reduce the complexity from O(m x n) to O(m + n) (in practice this depends on how the modules are processed by the build tools).

 While this looks similar to the pre-compiled headers (PCHs) mechanism, the effects are different as PCHs still need to comply with the header inclusion model of C++, that is a linear dependency chain with no isolation which can still cause unwanted side effects (out-of-order inclusions, name conflicts, etc.).
-Also, PCHs are efficient only under specific circumstances, such as the presence of a common set of large headers included in many TUs.
+Also, PCHs are efficient mostly when there is a common set of big-sized headers that are included in a high number of TUs, so the benefits are mostly appreciated in very large code bases.

-One important aspect to note is that module interface files are totally generated and managed by the compiler, as opposed to user-written headers.
-This means there is a lot of opportunity for compilers to do any sort of optimization, a burden that’s on the developer’s shoulders when writing header files.
+One important aspect to note is that module interface files (BMIs) are totally generated and managed by the compiler, as opposed to user-written headers.
+This means there is a lot of opportunity for compilers to do any sort of optimization, a burden that’s on the developer’s shoulders when writing header files by hand.

 5.2 Better architectural abstractions